menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Tripp has relatively fewer families with younger children, and/or college students.
 Combined, this makes Tripp a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small city, Tripp doesn't have a public transportation system that people use for their commute.
+Tripp is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The population of Tripp overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Tripp, 21.88% have at least a bachelor's degree.
+The education level of Tripp citizens is a little higher than the average for US cities and towns: 21.88% of adults in Tripp have at least a bachelor's degree.

 The people who call Tripp home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tripp residents report their race to be White, followed by Native American.
 Important ancestries of people in Tripp include German, Czech, Scottish, English, and Norwegian.